9 best free and paid Google Alerts alternatives to try in 2022

 Like all great tools, it has a Boolean search option.
 Make sure to use it to avoid being flooded by irrelevant mentions, alerts statistics, and noise.

-Free trial: Signup for a free 14-day trial.
+Free trial: Mention provides a free 14-day trial.

 Unlike Google Alerts, Talkwalker Alerts also has a Boolean search option using which you can customize your search and make sure you only get relevant results.